epiphanyinc/ng-resource-model/README.md

 # ng-resource-model

 This AngularJS factory runs on top of $resource service.
-It is useful to set a default pattern to http methods and custom actions.
+It is useful to set a pattern to http methods and custom actions.

 ## Quick start